MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-rest.md

 ### Compose the Azure Data Explorer ingestion message

-Now the NewtonSoft.JSON package will again compose a valid ingestion request.
+The NewtonSoft.JSON package will again compose a valid ingestion request to identify the target database and table, and that points to the blob.
 The message will be posted to the Azure Queue that the relevant Kusto Data Management service is listening on.

 Here are some points to consider.